Umuzi-org/ACN-syllabus/content/projects/tdd/simple-calculator-part1/_index.md

 ### Python

 Your project is expected to be completed using pytest.
-You are expected to follow industry best practices in all things.
-This means that you need to have a directory structure that is in good shape.

 Please name your files and folders like this:

 ```
 ├── simple_calculator   the package under test